Skip to main content

 • Remote port connectivity, if any

-Create or Edit an SNMP Discovery Job
+Create an SNMP Discovery Job

 SNMP menu locationSNMP menu location

 When creating an SNMP job for Cisco Nexus, you must set up an SNMP server context for the management VRF.
-This actually needs to be done for any Cisco VRF contexts that you want to query over SNMP:
+This needs to be done for any Cisco VRF contexts that you want to query over SNMP:

 snmp-server context mymgmt vrf management